sn1de/mark_maker/README.md

     puts total
     ```

-Rendering a beautiful code block like so ...
+Rendering beautifully highlighted code like so, if you are viewing this on github.

 ```ruby
 # add it up